pluckyporcupine/raylibmosaic/README.md

 These bindings are still a work in progress.
 They are not battle-tested at all.
 They compile and the core_2d_camera example works, but there are bound to be plenty of things that don't work as expected.
 These bindings were hand-written and not all of the type signatures have been verified.

+Addendum: I've already found a significant number of type mismatches.
+For the time being, assume that only what has been used in the published translations of examples works properly.
+Quite a lot more will likely work, but there is also a chance that it won't.
+If you find any errors, please either post an issue or submit a pull request with a fix.

 ## Quirks

 Due to reserved words and the fact that Mosaic does not currently support passing a record (struct) to a C function by value, there are a few quirks.